JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 Single Crystal Study of Thickness Effects in MgO
 ================================================

 This example looks at an isotropic system.
-The results of a CASTEP calculation of MgO have provided the frequency dependent permittivity and this is used to look at the effect of crystal thickness on the reflectance, transmittance and absorptance.i
+The results of a CASTEP calculation of MgO have provided the frequency-dependent permittivity and this is used to look at the effect of crystal thickness on the reflectance, transmittance and absorptance.
 The examples shown here were calculated using the scripts mgo_coherent_size_effects.py and mgo_partially_incoherent_size_effects in the Examples/SingleCrystal/MgO directory of the GitHub distribution.
 A 45\ :superscript:`o` incident beam on the (001) surface of MgO is used to calculate the transmittance, reflectance and absorbtance of thin films with thickness of 0.1, 1, 10 and 100 microns.
 The results of the coherent calculations are shown in :numref:`fig-mgo-coherent`